atlanhq/camelot/docs/user/advanced.rst

 - '`line <geometry_line>`_'
 - '`joint <geometry_joint>`_'

-.. note:: The last three geometries can only be used with `Lattice <lattice>`_, i.e. when ``mesh=True``.
+.. note:: The last three geometries can only be used with :ref:`Lattice <lattice>`, i.e. when ``mesh=True``.

-Let's generate a plot for each one using this `PDF <_static/pdf/foo.pdf>`__ as an example.
+Let's generate a plot for each geometry using this `PDF <_static/pdf/foo.pdf>`__ as an example.

 .. warning:: Using multiple pages in :meth:`plot_geometry() <camelot.plot_geometry>`

     By default, :meth:`plot_geometry() <camelot.plot_geometry>` will use the first page of the PDF.
-Since this method is useful only for debugging, it makes sense to use it for a single page at a time.
-If you pass multiple pages to this method, multiple plots will be generated one by one.
-To abort the process, you can use ``Ctrl + C``.
+Since this method is useful only for debugging, it makes sense to use it for one page at a time.
+If you pass a page range to this method, multiple plots will be generated one by one, each popping up as you close the previous one.
+To abort, you can use ``Ctrl + C``.

 .. _geometry_text:

 text
 ^^^^

 Passing ``geometry_type=text`` creates a plot for all the text present on a PDF page.
-This is very helpful with `Stream <stream>`_, when you have to choose specific table areas to parse or have to specify your own column separators in case the Stream method cannot guess them correctly.
+This, as we shall later see, is very helpful with :ref:`Stream <stream>`_, when you have to choose specific table areas to parse or have to specify your own column separators in case the Stream method cannot guess them correctly.

 ::